-*Maximum Loan Limits for High-Cost Areas for Mortgages Acquired in Calendar Year 2015
+Maximum Loan Amount for High-Cost Areas for 2019

 |Units||Contiguous States, District of Columbia+||Alaska, Guam, Hawaii, and the U.S. Virgin Islands|

 - Loan limits increased for all but 47 counties across the country, including Alaska, Hawaii, Guam, and the U.S. Virgin Islands.

 - In those 47 counties, the limits remained unchanged.

 - Loan limits did not decrease anywhere in the US and its territories.

 - There are high-cost areas within the following states: California, Colorado, Connecticut, District of Columbia, Florida, Georgia, Idaho, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Tennessee, Utah, Virginia, Washington, West Virginia, Wyoming.

 - The high-cost area limits published in Lender Letter-2018-05 are the statutory limits provided by FHFA, but should not be used to determine the loan amount.
 Lenders must find the applicable loan limit for counties/MSAs in the Loan Limit Look-up Table or on FHFA's web page.

 Details for Alaska, Hawaii, Guam, and the U.S. Virgin Islands